valzargaming/Nyasmin/README.md

 ```

 # Voice Support
-There is currently no support for Voice - it's planned but it's still uncertain if it definitely will make it.
+There is currently no support for Voice - it's planned but it's still uncertain if it will definitely make it.

 # Documentation
 https://charlottedunois.github.io/Yasmin/

+# Issues
+If you think something is wrong, or not working as expected, then try to listen on the `error` event.
+This event gets emitted when an error inside the library (or event listener) gets caught.
+Make sure you also have a rejection handler for all promises, as unhandled promise rejections get swallowed.
+Feel free to open an issue with as much as information you can get.